bluescarni/tanuki/doc/wrap.rst

       - the interface :cpp:type:`IFace` has a valid, default-initialisable implementation for the value type :cpp:type:`T` (see the :cpp:concept:`iface_with_impl` concept);
-      - *x* can be perfectly-forwarded to construct an instance of the value type.
+      - :cpp:var:`x` can be perfectly-forwarded to construct an instance of the value type.

       This constructor is marked ``explicit`` if either: